 Erin Lang Hayden

 Erin received both her Bachelor degree and Master of Science in Communication Sciences and Disorders degree from Rockhurst University in Kansas City, Missouri.
-While in graduate school, she became interested in working with individuals who have complex communication needs and use AAC.
-She sought out projects and events to further her education and skills in this area.
+While in graduate school, she became passionate about working with individuals who have complex communication needs and use AAC.
 She then moved to San Diego, California where she worked in a school district, as part of a multidisciplinary team, serving students who had a variety of communication disorders due to autism and a variety of developmental disabilities.
-Erin and her husband moved to Denver in July, 2016.
-She is excited to continue her career with Jill Tullman and Associates.
+Erin and her husband moved to Denver in July, 2016, and she began working at Jill Tullman and Associates in August, 2016.

-Molly received both her Bachelor degree in Communication Sciences and Disorders and her Master of Science degree in Speech-Language Pathology from Fontbonne University in Saint Louis, Missouri.
+Molly also received both her Bachelor degree in Communication Sciences and Disorders and her Master of Science degree in Speech-Language Pathology from Fontbonne University in Saint Louis, Missouri.
 While in graduate school, she received a scholarship that allowed her to complete specialized courses in the assessment and treatment of individuals who use AAC.
-Molly has experience planning intervention for individuals who use AAC in the school and clinic settings.
-She began her career with Jill Tullman and Associates in August, 2014, loves working with individuals who use AAC, supporting families and collaborating with teams.
+Molly, who began her career at Jill Tullman and Associates in August, 2014, loves working with individuals who use AAC, supporting families and collaborating with teams.